 Polycystic ovary syndrome, or PCOS, is a hormonal condition that can cause a wide range of disruptive and uncomfortable symptoms.
-For women in and around Honolulu and Kapolei, Hawaii, outstanding diagnostic and treatment services are available from Lynette W. Tsai, MD, and Monique Leung, MD, of Oahu OB/GYN.
+For women in and around Honolulu and Kapolei, Hawaii, outstanding diagnostic and treatment services are available from Lynette W. Tsai, MD of Oahu OB/GYN.
 If you’re searching for answers or ready to explore treatment options for PCOS, book an appointment today.
 Online scheduling is available, or you can always call to set up your visit.

 PCOS stands for polycystic ovary syndrome, a condition that affects as many as 26% of women during their childbearing years.
 Hormonal imbalance is the central issue in PCOS.

 Everyone creates hormones, which act as chemical messengers that regulate various functions throughout your body.
 Women produce estrogen and progesterone to regulate ovulation and the menstrual cycle.
 Women also produce small amounts of testosterone and other hormones associated with males, just as men produce small amounts of estrogen.

 Women with PCOS manufacture too many androgens, the hormones considered “male.”
 That creates an imbalance that causes a wider range of symptoms.

 Researchers are still studying the causes of polycystic ovary syndrome.
 It appears that excess insulin production is part of the problem.
 Too much insulin can boost androgen production, which alters your normal ovulation process.

 Chronic low-grade inflammation may also play a causal role in PCOS.
 When inflammation is ongoing, it can prompt your ovaries to produce excess androgens.
 That can lead to problems with your heart and blood vessels.

 There also appears to be a genetic factor in PCOS.
 If your mother or sister experiences the condition, you may have an elevated risk.